What NFL Bettors Need To Know About Home-Field Advantage Before The 2022 Season

 2021 -1.8 -0.2 -2.28 -0.47

-"Why the 15-year window?" you may ask.
+"Why since 2007?" you may ask.
 That is when the trend began of the yearly average home line becoming lower (or closer to zero) than the three-year rolling average (the average of the three years prior).
 "Why is that significant?" you may also ask.

 It signifies that the year-over-year decrease in home-field advantage is outpacing (rather sizably) the more moderate three-year trend.
 The chart above shows that the average home line has been lower (or closer to zero) than the three-year rolling average in all but three of the last 14 seasons (2013, 2014, and 2018).

-Wrapping it all up, expect the average home line to be -1.7 in the 2022 regular season.
+For that reason, we would expect the average home line to be -1.4 for the 2023 regular season.

 Smart NFL betting strategies